The Most Common Life Insurance Policy Exclusions

 Fraud & Material Misrepresentation

-This exclusion has no expiration date.
-Even years after the contestability period ends, a claim can still be denied if the insurer discovers material misrepresentation — meaning a lie or omission significant enough to have changed how they underwrote the policy.
+This exclusion has no expiration date for serious fraud.
+Even years after the contestability period ends, a claim can still be denied if the insurer discovers material misrepresentation, meaning a deliberate lie or omission significant enough to have changed how they underwrote the policy.

 Illegal Activity & Death During Commission of a Felony